-Item 4: ECE/TRANS/WP.15/AC.1/2017/18 (the Netherlands) - Inclusion of provisions for flame arrestors on breather devices.
+Item 4: ECE/TRANS/WP.15/AC.1/2017/18 (Netherlands) - Inclusion of provisions for flame arresters on breather devices

-- 12. Based on document ECE/TRANS/WP.15/AC.1/2016/20 by CEN during the autumn 2016 session it was decided not to refer to EN 16522 but instead include references to applicable sections of EN ISO 16852 directly in the requirements of 6.8.2.2.3.
-Although during the autumn session a table and wording were already drafted it was preferred to have this as an official proposal for consideration at a future session. - 13.
-As some experts were not present during the autumn 2016 session the background and considerations of not referencing to EN 16522 were recalled.
-It was said that while EN 16522 was still available this could give rise to confusion what to apply.
-It was also mentioned that while the reference to EN ISO 16852 is a copy and paste from EN 16522 it had been revised in 2016 and that this should be taken into account.
-Because the contents should first be checked the original date was kept in square brackets. - 14.
-The work on flame arrestors in the ADN committee was mentioned.
-However it was found as this application was only for flame arrestors on breather devices, used mainly on tanks carrying liquid fuels, references to the applicable sections of the EN ISO 16852 would not lead to problems. - 15.
-Although flame trap and flame arrester may be covered by the definition of flame arrestor in EN ISO 16852, allowing flow and protecting against passage of flame, it was decided to keep the wording flame trap as it was commonly used terminology.
+12. Based on document ECE/TRANS/WP.15/AC.1/2016/20 by CEN during the autumn 2016 session it was decided not to refer to EN 16522 but instead include references to applicable sections of EN ISO 16852 directly in the requirements of 6.8.2.2.3.
+Although during the autumn session a table and wording had already been drafted it was preferred to have this as an official proposal for consideration at a future session.

+13. As some experts were not present during the autumn 2016 session the background and considerations of not referencing to EN 16522 were recalled.
+It was said that while EN 16522 was still available this could give rise to confusion as to what to apply.
+It was also mentioned that while the reference to EN ISO 16852 had been "copied and pasted" from EN 16522, the standard had been revised in 2016 and this should be taken into account.
+Because the contents should first be checked the original date was kept in square brackets.

+14. The work on flame arresters made by the ADN Safety Committee was mentioned.
+However it was found that, as this application was only for flame arresters on breather devices, used mainly on tanks carrying liquid fuels, references to the applicable sections of EN ISO 16852 would not lead to problems.

+15. Although flame traps and flame arresters may be covered by the definition of flame arrester in EN ISO 16852, allowing flow and protecting against passage of flame, it was decided to keep the wording flame trap as it was commonly used terminology.

-Proposal 7: Add a new last paragraph (RID- penultimate paragraph) to 6.8.2.2.3 to read:
+Proposal 7: Add a new last paragraph (RID: penultimate paragraph) to 6.8.2.2.3 to read:

 Flame arresters for breather devices shall be suitable for the vapour emitted by the substances carried (maximum experimental safety gap - MESG), temperature range and application.
-They shall meet the requirements and tests of EN ISO 16852: [2010] for the situations given in the table below:
+They shall meet the requirements and tests of EN ISO 16852:[2010] for the situations given in the table below: